 Another issue is, whether C2 could be supported with/without stage 3 impact?

 The moderator understand either a) or c2) could be decided by the last serving gNB.
 Even if MAC-CE is used to activate the semi-persistent SRS for the UE, for periodic SRS case, the last serving gNB may decide to use Retrieve failure by including RRCRelease to activate the pre-configured SRS for the UE.
-In this case, not necessary to relocate the pre-configured SRS towards the receiving gNB.Proposed WF:
+In this case, not necessary to relocate the pre-configured SRS towards the receiving gNB.

+for c2), pre-configured SRS is already included in the RRCRelease message generagted by the last serving gNB, it works without any stage 3 impact.

+Proposed WF: Further work on a+c2

+for the solution a),

+pending to RAN2 decision (RRC container based or Xn based solution) to transfer the pre-configured SRS from the last serving gNB to the receiving gNB.

+New indicator (e.g. SRS Positioning Configuration Or Activation Request) should be introduced in XnAP Retrieve UE Context Request.

+gNB should notify LMF the pre-configured SRS is activated for the UE (via a new indicator, or extend the SRS Transmission Status) in the NRPPa Positioning Information Update.

+for the solution c2), pre-configured SRS is already included in the RRCRelease message generated by the last serving gNB, it works without any extra stage 3 impact.

 2.2 CR Checking

 Check 3794 and 3795